Do you have a technical presentation that can change minds, perspectives, work approaches, or why not, even the mood of JS programmers?

 - Tools & solutions for a better developer experience;

 - Any other topic that makes your heart beat faster.

 English.
 Inglese.
 Engelsk.
 Angleško.
 Angolul. (but we’d love for you to teach us some words in your language too).

 The standard duration for all talks is 30 minutes.
 For a more dynamic routine, we’ll also throw in a few shorter or longer presentations, if applicable.

-Since we’ll be on a tight schedule, we’ll enforce the time limits rigorously.
-We strongly suggest that you time your presentation accordingly in advance.
+Since we’ll be on a tight schedule, we strongly suggest that you time your presentation accordingly in advance.